 If you do not know what a mechanical keyboard is, there are three main types of keyboards in the market today.
 The cheapest is the membrane keyboard, which is the easiest to make, but also has poor typing feel and response due to squishy keys.
 A scissor switch keyboard has its own independent keyswitch mechanism for each key, which delivers improved tactile response and typing experience.
 Modern scissor switch keyboards can be very good for everyday office use.
 Mechanical keyboards such as the Corsair K95 RGB Platinum XT costs the most because each keyswitch is an independent part.

 The K95 RGB Platinum XT features Cherry MX Speed switches.
 Cherry MX Speed is marketed as a gaming type switch and is quite similar to the Cherry MX Red with a shallower activation point.
 The maximum key travel distance is 3.4mm with actuation at 1.2mm compared to the regular MX Red at 4mm total travel with 2mm pre-travel.
 With an actuation force of 45g in a completely linear fashion, it is about 15g lighter than the MX Black; generally speaking, the Corsair K95 RGB Platinum XT will feel very different if you are used to non-mechanical keyboards.
 It will feel different than other mechanical keyboards as well.
 This keyswitch is desirable for gaming because you will be bottoming out all the keys anyway, but the lack of the "bump" of the Cherry MX Speed may not appeal to everyone.
-It is rated for 100 million operations, which is double standard Cherry MX switches after the company raised its durability guarantee.
+It is rated for 100 million operations, which is the standard for Cherry MX switches after the company raised its durability guarantee.

 Shown in our photo above are the three extra sets of included keycaps, consisting of grey WASD for first person shooters, grey QWERDF for League of Legends players, and blue S1 to S6 for Elgato Stream Deck.
 The blue S-keys are not PBT, unfortunately, due to the color and texture design.